markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/visibility.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-In the realm of lighting and visibility, the university's reviews present a mixed bag of sentiments.
-While some students appreciate the abundance of natural light, others express dissatisfaction with poorly lit areas, particularly the bathrooms.
-The positive remarks highlight the university's use of natural light, whereas the negative comments focus on the need for improved artificial lighting.
+In the realm of lighting and visibility, the university's environment seems to cast a shadow on the overall experience.
+The sentiment leans towards the negative, with concerns about inadequate lighting taking center stage.

 ```sql polarity_proportions